bluedragon1221/notes/Linux/Arch Install/Arch Install Guide.md

 ```sh
 [[ -d /sys/firmware/efi/efivars ]] && echo "UEFI" || echo "BIOS"
 ```
-If it returns `BIOS`, This guide won't work.
+If it returns `BIOS`, refer to [[Bios Partitioning|this guide]] for partitioning and formatting.

 This part is from the NixOS Manual on Partitioning and Formatting. [link](https://nixos.org/manual/nixos/stable/index.html#sec-installation-partitioning-formatting).

 ### Partitioning
 Now we will make the actual partitions.
 If you are uncomfortable with using `parted`, you can use `cfdisk` in the same way.

+#### Find the Right Drive
+Sometimes `/dev/sda` is not the drive you want to install to.
+On virtual machines it can be `/dev/vda`, and on newer systems it can be `/dev/nvme0n1`.
+To make sure you use the right drive, check with `lsblk`.

-Create a new GPT partition table (This will wipe your drive).
+Create a new GPT partition table (this will wipe your drive).
 ```sh
 parted /dev/sda -- mklabel gpt
 ```